roman-milk/roman-milk.github.io/nadia-needs-her-step-dads-help.md

  * * * *

  There wasn't much else to tell about that evening.
 I was passed out asleep in front of the TV by about midnight, not having seen Nadia or her male fuckbuddy for the rest of the evening.
 I heard plenty of thumping and moaning noises, however, time to time, and even the shower I think.
 I guess he slipped out to go home to his wifey after I dozed off.
-Report_Story #4